An impressive video wall can be a significant boost to your business. However, a poor one can easily ruin it.

 Is your goal clear communication of specific written messages?
 Then a grid layout may be best, or do you intend to make an impact with a unique design?
-Choose an artistic layout instead.
+Choose an artistic format instead.

 How much space is available for your display?
-Obviously don’t forget to include not only the wall itself, but any stands, or displays, and take the audience’s optimal viewing distance into account.
+Don’t forget.
+Don’t include not only the wall itself but any stands or displays, and take the audience’s audience ‘swing distance into account.

-In a small space, a bit of lateral thinking may be required; our experts can help with this, and any other aspect of your event.
+In a small space, some lateral thinking may be required; our experts can help with this and any other aspect of your event.

 The video content:

-Your wall is only as good as the content you display, so you need to think very carefully about this.
-You want stay in the audience’s memory for the right reasons.
+Your wall is only as good as your display content, so you must think carefully about this.
+You won’t stay, won’t the audience’s the right reasons.

-Subtle or glaringly obvious, arty or more traditional, think about who your target audience are, and what your ultimate goal is.
+Subtle or glaringly obvious, arty or more traditional, think about who your target audience is and what your ultimate goal is.